Dsean25/OnlineShoppingSystem-CS151-Fall-2025/README.md

 3. Run `Main.java`

 ## Usage
+In order to run the unit tests, set up JUnit Jupiter:
+   -VS Code Setup:
+      -Testing -> Add Java Test -> Select JUnit Jupiter

-We have created some instances for Users, including Seller and Customer for sample use case.
+Additionally, we have created some instances for Users, including Seller and Customer for sample use case.
 You can use these to test out the system.
 - Seller ID: `S001`, password: `password123`
 - Customer ID: `C001`, password: `password123`